Railways in Melbourne: Network development and level-crossing removals

 New elevated rail lines at Mernda in Melbourne's north, part of an 8 km rail extension that opened in August 2018.

 In mid-2015, the Regional Rail Link project was completed.
 It created a new Deer Park–West Werribee railway line in the city's west, with stations at Wyndham Vale and Tarneit, as well as adding a pair of non-electrified tracks between Sunshine and Southern Cross for regional trains.
 Although the project was intended to provide routes for regional trains to Geelong, Ballarat and Bendigo segregated from electrified Metro services, rapid population growth in areas served by the new line meant that V/Line trains had to perform the role of an outer suburban service, causing significant delays and overcrowding.

 A redesigned network map was released by PTV at the end of 2016, which replaced an emphasis on fare zones with a delineation of individual lines and service patterns.
 The new map also incorporated regional services and was designed to be accessible to passengers with the most common types of colour blindness.

 Metro's contract to operate the suburban network was renewed in 2017 for a further seven years.
 The renegotiated contracts included higher monthly performance targets, which Metro failed to meet six times in the first year of the contract's operation.

 Construction of an extension of the South Morang line to Mernda commenced in 2016 and was opened on 29 August 2018.
 The project included 8 km of new electrified railway, new stations at Middle Gorge and Hawkstowe, and a new terminus at a rebuilt Mernda station.

-In April 2019, the Victorian Government announced that Public Transport Victoria would be merged with VicRoads into a new Victorian Department of Transport.
+In April 2019, the Victorian Government announced that Public Transport Victoria would be merged with VicRoads under a new Department of Transport and Planning, providing public-facing transport information using the brand "Transport Victoria".